Compliance Risk Management Program: A Healthcare Operator’s Build Guide

 - Enforcement of standards through disciplinary guidelines.
 Consistent, documented, and applied the same to the medical director as to the front desk.

 - Internal monitoring and auditing.
-Chart audits, EOC rounds, EM drills, PSV reviews, exclusion checks against the OIG LEIE and state Medicaid exclusion lists, and a risk register that gets re-scored on a real cadence.
+Chart audits, EOC rounds, EM drills, PSV reviews, exclusion checks against the OIG LEIE and state Medicaid exclusion lists (New York, Texas, Florida, and California all publish their own), and a risk register that gets re-scored on a real cadence.

 - Response to detected offenses and corrective action.
 Root cause analysis, CAPA, follow-through, and a closure step that proves the fix held.
 This is where most programs fall down.
 The CAP gets written, signed, filed, and never re-verified.

 The thread connecting all seven is evidence.
-The OIG emphasizes the responsibility of the governing body to oversee the compliance program, the United States Sentencing Commission’s Guidelines require that an organization’s governing body be knowledgeable about the content and operation of the compliance and ethics program and exercise reasonable oversight of its implementation and effectiveness, and the benefits of an effective compliance program can include a reduction of up to 90% of the amount of a fine when violations occur.
-Ninety percent.
-That is the math case for doing this well.
+The U.S. Sentencing Commission’s Guidelines require that an organization’s governing body be knowledgeable about the content and operation of the compliance and ethics program and exercise reasonable oversight of its implementation and effectiveness.
+That governance is not decorative.
+It is the reason a well-run program can materially reduce a fine when violations occur.

 The command-center view: what survey-defensible evidence actually looks like